 - The foil is a thrusting weapon only.
 Offensive actions with this weapon are made therefore only with the point. - Pushing or letting drag the point of the electric weapon on the electric piste is forbidden during the actual bout (between 'Play!' and 'Halt!').
 Placing the weapon on the piste at any time to straighten it is also forbidden.
-Any breaking of these rules will be punished according to Articles t.158-162, t.165, t.170.
+Any breaking of these rules will be punished according to Articles t.158-162, t.165, t.170, for the offences of the 1st group.